4.2 Administration and governance

-The main governmental authority:
+The primary governmental authority:

-According to the Law on Local and Regional Self-Government (Zakon o lokalnoj i područnoj (regionalnoj) samoupravi NN 33/01, 60/01, 129/05, 109/07, 125/08, 36/09, 36/09, 150/11, 144/12, 19/13, 137/15, 123/17, 98/19) municipalities, towns and counties are independent in deciding on affairs from their self-governing sphere of competence.
-At regional and local levels, municipalities and counties establish administrative departments or services to carry out activities within their scope, including, among others, activities in the field of social services, education, social welfare, etc.
+According to the Act on Local and Regional Self-Government, municipalities, towns, and counties are independent in deciding on affairs within their self-governing sphere of competence.
+At the regional and local levels, municipalities and counties establish administrative departments or services to carry out activities within their scope.
+These activities include, among others, those related to social services, education, social welfare, etc.

 A number of stakeholders participated in the preparation of the National Plan to Combat Poverty and Social Exclusion 2021-2027 (the National Plan): government administration bodies, public administration bodies, civil society organisations, and social partners.
 The MLPSFSP is responsible for the National Plan.

 Crucial to the fight against poverty and social exclusion is the coordination of competent government, public, and local authorities, along with the cooperation of government, public, and civic actors, and the active involvement of citizens.
 In this context, the National Plan highlights the importance of seeking new solutions based on guaranteed rights and the promotion of solidarity and social participation.
 It is important to attain a higher level of solidarity and make efforts to build new social capital.
 This requires public activities directed to a greater extent towards individuals facing existential difficulties, with the aim of relieving them from seeking out protection mechanisms on their own.
 Due to insufficient familiarity among the beneficiaries with the social welfare system and their rights, such efforts often result in unexercised rights and a consequent inability to escape poverty and exclusion.